madhavikollya/terraform/README.md

 # RBAC (Role Based Access Control)

-provideing permissions to IAM users to create or delete s3 bucket, EC2, etc.
+providing permissions to IAM users to create or delete s3 bucket, EC2, etc.

 # S3 Backend setup and statefile

 - In terraform We need to store the statefile because all the information  we peovide in code is stored/present in it only.
 - we can store statefile in s3 bucket, Dynamo db, Vault etc. so that nobody can access it.
 - If we want to update the tffile by adding some tags & give terraform apply, it will go to statefile & check the infrastructure that is already created.
 If we didn't store the statefile it will create a new infrastructure.
 (If there is no statefile terraform will never know that it has to update infra, rather it creates a new one).
 - devops eng. -> will modify the code ->  terraform init -> terraform apply -> automatically the statefile is also updated in s3bucket

+# Dynamic Block

+Its purpose is reusablity of code.
+If we write a code, want to use it again and again.
+For example, this might be most useful for creating security groups.